MuKnIO/avoum-cardano-feasibility-study/study.md

     , auctionMarkerValue (asMintSymbol state)
     ]

--- | Value whose presence indicates taht this is an auction cell; the -- miniting policy for the passed CurrencySymbol must enforce that only -- auction state cells can hold this. auctionMarkerValue :: CurrencySymbol -> Value auctionMarkerValue mintSym =
+-- | Value whose presence indicates that this is an auction account; the -- miniting policy for the passed CurrencySymbol must enforce that only -- auction state UTxOs can hold this. auctionMarkerValue :: CurrencySymbol -> Value auctionMarkerValue mintSym =
     -- XXX/TODO: It is unclear to me why the map is nested here, and